elunna/nerfhack-changelog/README.md

 ## MONSTER SPELLCASTING

 * Peaceful monsters won't cast make invisible on themselves.
+They also won't drink potions of invisibility or zap themselves with wands of make invisible.
 * Monster spellcasters will prioritize healing when wounded.

 **protection (clerical spell):**